 (Norwegian form of Henrietta) b.
 March 23, 1875 d.
 Oct.
 15, 1952.
 Henrikke was called Hattie and was twin sister to Anna.
 They are the fifth and sixth children of John and Martha Akre.
 I have no information about their childhood years.
-Hattie and Anna likely were baptized at Big Canoe Lutheran Church.
+Hattie and Anna likely were baptized at Big Canoe Lutheran Church (The old Stone Church).
 Hattie and Anna were confirmed at Big Canoe Lutheran Church on June 23, 1889 and attended one room school at Highlandville.
-The following is a rather complete family genealogical record and family story of Hattie and her husband Krogh Ovre.
+The following is family genealogical record and family story of Hattie and her husband Krogh Øvre.
 Much thanks to Beverly Christensen of Mercer, North Dakota and to Pat Mohrbacher of Lakewood, Colorado for their work in compiling these stories and data.

 The Family of

-Krogh Nielsen Ovre and his wife Henrikke Amalie Akre 1865 - 1932 and 1875 - 1952
+Krogh Nielsen Øvre and his wife

+Henrikke Amalie Akre

+1865 - 1932 and 1875 - 1952

-On October 26, 1894 at age 19, Hattie married Krogh Nielsen Ovre, age 29, whose family also resided in the Highlandville area.
-The following is a family history of Krogh Ovre: Krogh was born Sept.
-14, 1865 to Nels (b.
+On October 26, 1894 at age 19, Hattie married Krogh Nielsen Øvre, age 29, whose family also resided in the Highlandville area.
+The following is a family history of Krogh Øvre: Krogh was born Sept.
+14, 1865 to Nils Nilsen Øvre-Rosvold (b.
 Mar.
 12, 1835 - d.
 Sept.
-20,

-1906) and Christiane (Aug.
+20, 1906) and Christianna Guneriusdatter Oxaas (Aug.
 13, 1839 - d.
 Aug.
-7, 1899) Ovre of Roswald farm at Trondheim, Trondheim is in Nord-Trondelag Norway.
-County and Parish of Leksvic.
-Krogh was baptized Oct.
-22, 1865.
-In 1868 when he was three years old, the family came to America and settled in the Highlandvile area.
-Krogh was confirmed at Big Canoe Lutheran Church on July 3, 1881, eight years prior to Hattie.
-As Krogh grew up, he did carpentry work in Iowa around Highlandville.
-Krogh died on Dec.
-15, 1932 and is buried at Mercer, North Dakota.
+7, 1899) Øvre of Roswald farm at Trondheim, Norway.
+Trondheim is in Nord-Trondelag County and Parish of Leksvic.
+In the Leksvik 1865 church records of births / baptisms Krogh is listed on line #66 Gunnerius Krog and it isn't very legible.
+Krogh was baptized October 22, 1865.
+His parents are listed on the baptism record as: